-Cooling of an Airfoil Surface by Lateral Air Inlets, CFD Simulation
+Cooling of an Airfoil Surface by Lateral Air Inlets, ANSYS Fluent Training

 In this project, the movement of heated airflow over the surface of an airfoil and the surface cooling of the mentioned airfoil by the means of lateral air inlets is simulated.